 Is it time for a new curriculum?
 The great news is, an excellent curriculum that’ll benefit your ministry is out there—it’s just a matter of finding it!
-Here’s a primer on all the benefits of selecting a published curriculum as well as a comprehensive checklist on implementing curriculum in your ministry.
+Here’s a primer on all the benefits of selecting a published program as well as a checklist on implementing curriculum in your ministry.

 Curriculum providers today offer a variety of quality options.
-You must use a discerning eye and take the time to investigate the options and how they’ll fit with your ministry, families, and the larger church.
+You must use a discerning eye and take the time to find the options and how they’ll fit with your ministry, families, and the larger church.
 Here are key elements to look for in a curriculum.

 First and foremost, you need a curriculum that’s built on a basis of biblical truths and solid theology.
 Explore the scope and sequence of the curriculum you’re considering.
 Most providers offer sample lessons to review.
 From these samples, you’ll get a good idea of how Scripture shows up throughout the curriculum and whether it meets your ministry expectations.